numpy/numpy/doc/source/user/depending_on_numpy.rst

 If a package either uses the NumPy C API directly or it uses some other tool that depends on it like Cython or Pythran, NumPy is a *build-time* dependency of the package.
-Because the NumPy ABI is only forward-compatible, you must build your own binaries (wheels or other package formats) against the lowest NumPy version that you support (or an even older version).
+Because the NumPy ABI is only forward compatible, you must build your own binaries (wheels or other package formats) against the lowest NumPy version that you support (or an even older version).